justinebanks/GraphingCalculator/API.md

 ## Statement

-The `Statement` object is used express the relationship between 2 objects in the program for example, saying that 2 angles are congruent or that a line contains a point
+The `Statement` object is used express the relationship between 2 objects in the program for example, saying that 2 angles are congruent or that a line contains a point.
+Here's its constructor: `_init(object1, relationship: int, object2, object3 = null)`

 ```gdscript
 var pointA = Point.new("A", 20, 20, Color.ORANGE)